 For the lucky ones, pickleball is always an outdoor sport!
-For most of us though, we have to venture into gyms, indoor facilities, and rec centers to stay active on the pickleball courts during the cold, winter months.
+For most of us, though, we have to venture into gyms, indoor facilities, and rec centers to stay active on the pickleball courts during the cold, winter months.
 Most pickleball players will agree, pickleball is better enjoyed outside!
 Nothing beats summer in the air, the faint sound of pickleballs being dinked, a slight breeze, and the enjoyment of friends in the outdoors with a little competition.
 But other than the beautiful weather, is there a difference between outdoor pickleball and indoor pickleball?
+Let's dive in.

-To get started let’s break down indoor pickleball.
-One of the major advantages of indoor pickleball is that the weather is always perfect - there isn’t a need for sunscreen and unless there is a large fan, your pickleball shots won’t be affected by the wind.
+To get started, let’s break down indoor pickleball.
+One of the major advantages of indoor pickleball is that the weather is always perfect - there isn’t a need for sunscreen, and unless there is a large fan, your pickleball shots won’t be affected by the wind.
 Other than avoiding the elements, a large advantage of playing indoor pickleball is that the play is always going to be consistent.
 Because you are in a controlled environment, shots will come off your paddle the same, pickleballs will bounce true, and you will find consistency in each game.
 Depending on where you are playing indoors, an advantage can also be the court surface.
 Oftentimes indoor pickleball is played on a multipurpose surface that is more forgiving on a player’s body.
 This ultimately means more pickleball, more frequently!

 While there are some positives, a negative of indoor play is that typically it is in more confined spaces (such as gymnasium), which can make calling balls in or out confusing.
 In regards to squeezing pickleball courts into spaces, this can create another difference between indoor and outdoor play: Because indoor courts are often in large indoor spaces, there is typically (not always) a cost to play.
-Unlike the great outdoors where there are free options for courts, indoor courts are run by an organization or rec centers, so you may have to pay a small fee!
+Unlike the great outdoors, where there are free options for courts, indoor courts are run by an organization or rec centers, so you may have to pay a small fee!

 Fluctuating between indoor and outdoor play does lead to a common question - is there really a need to play with an indoor-specific pickleball?
 Because the conditions differ, indoor-specific balls will actually be designed to maximize indoor pickleball.
-These balls are designed with a lighter and softer plastic, fewer holes (26 generally), and are easier to control.
-With the lighter and softer plastic, often indoor pickleballs can not be slammed as hard and typically, lead to longer rallies!
+These balls are designed with lighter and softer plastic, fewer holes (26 generally), and are easier to control.
+With the lighter and softer plastic, indoor pickleballs often can not be slammed as hard and typically, lead to longer rallies!
 With the lack of elements, indoor pickleballs will also have a much longer lifespan on the court.

 Below, we’ve provided a bulleted breakdown of indoor pickleball and what to expect!